YiYuan0918/Introduction_to_Data_Science_Final_Project/README.md

 ## Usage

-This project uses a two-stage training approach: (1) MAE pretraining for self-supervised visual representation learning, and (2) CTC classifier fine-tuning for OCR.
+This project uses a two-stage training approach: (1) MAE pretraining for self-supervised visual representation learning, and (2) classifier fine-tuning for word-level image classification.
 The MAE stage is optional but recommended for improved performance.

 ### Configuration Setup